DeeptiRaghupathy/Flask-AWS/README.md

-# Flask-AWS
+# Simple Flask Application
-Simple Flask application that is deployed to AWS
+A simple Flask based application that performs CRUD operations on a database